MicrosoftDocs/Advertising-docs/BingAds/bulk-service/location-ad-extension.md

 # Location Ad Extension Record - Bulk
 Defines a location ad extension that can be downloaded and uploaded in a bulk file.

+You can associate a location ad extension with the account or with campaigns in the account.
+Each entity (account or campaign) can be associated with as many location ad extensions as you decide, up to the total number of location ad extensions in your account.
+Use the [Account Location Ad Extension](account-location-ad-extension.md) and [Campaign Location Ad Extension](campaign-location-ad-extension.md) records to manage location ad extension associations.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Location Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](../bulk-service/bulk-file-schema.md).